Close Menu

 Image: Kendall Jackson

-Wine corks can be used to create a tiny reindeer, which will bring a lot of cuteness to your coffee table.
+Wine corks can be used to create a tiny reindeer to bring a lot of cuteness to your coffee table.
 Creating the reindeer is easy; even kids can try it.
 In addition to a few corks, you will need screw pins, springs, and a few embellishments to shape up the reindeer’s face.

 Wine cork reindeer